al3xg0r/proxy_checker/README.md

 # HTTPS Proxy Checker

-A fast and simple HTTPS proxy checker using only ProxyScrape as a reliable source.
+A fast and simple HTTPS proxy checker.
 It downloads 30,000+ fresh proxies, checks them via two public IP-detection services, and saves the working ones in ProxyCap-compatible format.

 ## 🔧 Features